Raselj71/Train-Management-backend-server/README.md

 ## API Endpoints

 Here are the main API endpoints for managing trains and purchasing tickets.
+You can check my API using Postman

 ### User Management